LG V30 has some cool camera stuff for the YouTube generation

 The LG V30 is ready for its closeup.
-Announced at IFA 2017, the V30 looks great, sloughs away unnecessary features and amps up all its best features.
-It gets a better screen, wireless charging and advanced video features you don't see on a typical smartphone.
+Announced at IFA 2017, the V30 looks gorgeous, sloughs away unnecessary features and amps up all its best features.
+It gets a better screen, wireless charging and advanced video features you don't see on a typical phone.

 But the V30 didn't abandon everything.
 LG doubles down on audio features and outfitted the V30 with an array of video and imaging tools.
-Now you can capture, record and edit all sorts of media to be the next Ava Duvernay, Anna Leibovitz, or YouTube/Instagram star du jour.
+Now you can capture, record and edit all sorts of media to be the next Ava DuVernay, Annie Leibovitz or the YouTube or Instagram star du jour.
 To audio and video die-hards, this is a big deal.

-If you have no intention of creating a bunch of videos and content, the V30 may not do it for you.
-When you pick it up for the first time, its tools do take time to figure out and use fluidly, and while LG hasn't released an official price yet, I anticipate paying a pretty penny for these features -- the V family is typically LG's priciest and most premium phone of the year.
-(Then again, the Note 8 and Apple's iPhone 7 Plus ($1,269.00 at Apple) have reached sky-high levels of pricing too).
+If you have no intention of creating a bunch of videos and whatnot, the V30 may not do it for you.
+When you pick it up for the first time, its tools do take time to figure out and use fluidly, and while LG hasn't released an official price yet, I anticipate paying a pretty penny for these features -- the V family is typically LG's priciest phone of the year.
+Then again, the Note 8 and Apple's iPhone 7 Plus (£719.00 at Apple) have reached sky-high levels of pricing too.
 As an alternative, LG's G6 is smaller and (typically) less expensive, and there's always LG's rivals: the Galaxy S8, Motorola Moto Z2 Force and HTC U11.

-However, if you want to make movies on your phone, the V30 seems like it might be one of the better choices out there.
-I got my hands on a pre-production unit and below are my first impressions so far.
-Remember though, we'll hold off on our final judgment until we get the final production unit in for review.
+If you do want to make movies on your phone, however, the V30 seems like it might be one of the better choices out there.
+I got my hands on a preproduction unit and below are my first impressions so far.
+Of course we'll hold off on our final judgment until we get the final production unit in for review.

 In the meantime, the LG V30 is shaping up to be a seriously competitive media powerhouse that hopes to duke it out with tomorrow's best Android phones.